waldo-vision/waldo/docs/src/pages/en/getting-started.md

 ## Prerequisites

-Before you can started hacking away on waldo, you need to have certain tools to ensure everything works.
+Before you can started hacking away on waldo, you need to the tools below to ensure everything works.

 - Node.js - The current `LTS` version
 - Rust - So our desktop app can build
 - Yarn - Our package manager of choice

-## Setting Up Services
+## Deploying Services

 Waldo Vision is dependent on a number of services, and depending on your needs, you can either self host, or use a cloud option for all of them.
 We recommend you self host for ease of development, but the cloud options do exist if you wish to use them.